 One of the great things about stand up paddle boarding is that you can get out on the water in a wide range of locations.
 This also means that you'll encounter a variety of conditions, which can often be changeable, so it's important that safety is always a priority.
 Research proves that wearing a life jacket or PFD if you get in to difficulty will increase your chances of survival by up to four times.
 Professor Mike Tipton, MBE, the UK's leading cold water survival expert, states that “Whatever your activity, wearing a well-fitted, well-maintained and suitable lifejacket or buoyancy aid could save your life.”

-Around 85% of drownings happen at open water sites and the main reason is purely a lack of knowledge and understanding of hazards.
-Without a lifejacket or buoyancy aid, even the most competent swimmer will suffer from ‘swim failure’ after 30 minutes of swimming in cold water but, by wearing a lifejacket or PFD, you can conserve your energy and focus instead on keeping warm and making yourself visible.
+Around 85% of incidents happen at open water sites and the main reason is purely a lack of knowledge and understanding of hazards.
+Without a lifejacket or buoyancy aid, even the most competent swimmer will suffer from ‘swim failure’ after 30 minutes of swimming in cold water but, by wearing a lifejacket or PFD such as the Airbelt PFD, you can conserve your energy and focus instead on keeping warm and making yourself visible.

 Why a PFD is important for SUP safety

 The national boating safety advisory council’s research proves that 86% of all boating fatalities, which happen over a wide range of water-based and waterside activities, would have been avoided by wearing a PFD.
 As with any waterborne vessel, when you’re on a SUP you’re at the mercy of the weather and conditions, wearing a Personal Flotation Device could help to save your life.
 Indeed, a growing number of countries/states and events are making it compulsory to wear a PFD in certain areas and these rules are being enforced with fines for those choosing not to comply which isn't surprising with worldwide drowning statistics hitting 400,000 each year.